-If you would like detailed information and advice about whether a limited company would be the best way forward for your business, our guide "Using Companies to Reduce Property Taxes" is available from www.property-tax-portal.co.uk.
+If you would like detailed information and advice about whether a limited company would be the best way forward for your business, our guide "How to Use Companies to Reduce Property Taxes" is available from www.property-tax-portal.co.uk.
 Between the two guides, they offer a comprehensive guide to tax for the property investor or the property trader.